beaverbuilder/documentation/docs/beaver-builder/layouts/modules/posts/posts.md

 id: posts
 title: Posts
 sidebar_label: Posts module
+description: The Posts module displays a set of posts or pages with various layouts, styles, and  content filters.
 ---

 The Posts module is the non-animated version of the three Posts modules (Posts,